matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

-The function accepts `balance` we passed as secret witness data, converts it into a bit array of length 254 (elliptic curve field length), and pads the array with 2 extra zero bits, since we are going to pass 256 bit vector to the `sha256` function.
+The function accepts `balance` we passed as secret witness data, converts it into a bit array of length 254 (elliptic curve field length), and pads the array with 2 extra zero bits, since we are going to pass a 256-bit vector to the `sha256` function.

 We have also used here three functions from the Zinc [standard library](../appendix/E-standard-library.md)